By Ian Michael Yam (20A01A), Rachael Koh (20S07C), Sarah Lok (20A03A) and Michele Pek (20A01A)

 Special thanks to Damien Yau for taking time to let us interview him and share his insights; without him, this story would not have been brought to light.

 5km² aims to discover the unexplored places and untold stories of the Bishan community, spoken through words and photographs.
-Raffles Institution has been rooted here for 29 years, and many of us spend disproportionately more time in school than at home; yet, most of us don’t really explore the places around us past Junction 8, or maybe even S11.
+Raffles Institution has been rooted here for 29 years, yet most of us don’t really explore the places around us past Junction 8, or maybe even S11.
 This begs the question: as residents, how much do we actually know about Bishan?
 What hidden gems does the unassuming 5km² area around us hold?

 Tucked away in a corner, not far from S11, is a tiny homegrown gelato shop that most wouldn’t expect to be there.
 The unobservant eye would gleefully glance over one of Bishan’s finest gems: Denzy.